sansarmeena/Agile_2019_phd_Meena/Readme.md

 ![Geographic location of the study area with field photos of landslides occurences](kodagu_SA.png)

-Study area map with landslide locations.
+Study area map with landslide locations(A-D).